 Knowing the yearbook deadline encourages you to schedule a senior session in advance instead of putting it off until the last minute.
 Depending on your requirements, a senior photo session will start with a yearbook portrait followed by creative shots that are unique to your child.
 In most instances, it takes at least two weeks to receive the final images, so be sure to plan accordingly.
-Oh, and before you schedule your yearbook photo shoot, read this!
-The school requires a pic of your teen for the yearbook, but did you know that you don’t have to use their photographer?
+Don’t make these mistakes when you schedule your yearbook photo shoot!
+The school requires a pic of your teen for the yearbook, but did you know that you don’t have to use their contracted photographer?

 - Keep Your Senior’s Schedule in Mind